DarkRewar/BaseTool/README.md

 to the `Navigation`.

-Caution: using UI GameObject that could be a view without inheriting from `View` could broke the navigation workflow.
+Caution: using UI GameObject that could be a view without inheriting from `View` could brake the navigation workflow.

 You can create a view from the template by right click in your assets project :
 `Create > BaseTool > UI > View Class`.